I love you. I do. I’ve always loved you. From the moment I first set eyes on your chemical structure – C6H12O6 – I knew you were the one for me.

 I couldn’t have done all this without you, Carbohydrate.
-You were there for me and now I’m there for you when you need me most.
+You were there for me and now I’m here for you when you need me most.

 Macronutrient muddled media

-I know it’s been a while since I’ve written you a heart-felt love letter, but I just want you to know that I’m here for you despite all the negative publicity you’ve been receiving lately.
+I know it’s been a while since I’ve written you a heart-felt love letter, but I just want you to know that I’m here for you despite all the negative publicity you’ve been receiving in recent years.

 Maybe your old arch nemesis Protein is partly to blame for your bad reputation.
 I hear he’s been swanning around town like a rock star, hitting all the cool clubs, going to the best parties, towing an entourage everywhere he goes, picking up chicks, and promising to make them look like swimsuit models.